jeffyyyy/angular-nodejs-express-mongo/README.md

 	MongoDb related code is in folder "models" and "schemas"

-	AngularJs code is in folder "public/js", and Angular partial views is in folder "public/partials"
+	AngularJs code is in folder "public/js".
+	Angular partial views is in folder "public/partials"

 	Main index page is in folder "views"